Payday Loans by the Numbers

-Payday loans, online loans and similar short-term lending products provide an important and valuable service not offered by traditional lenders.
+Payday loans, small online loans and similar short-term lending products provide an important and valuable service not offered by traditional lenders.
 According to the American Bankers Association (ABA), only one percent of all loans made by banks are for $500 or less.
 Were it not for non-bank lenders, many consumers would have no access to small, short term loans.

 What Makes Payday Loans So Popular

 Banks do not profit from small, short term loans.
 Payday lenders do.
 Storefront payday lenders locate their facilities in areas where the demand for small loans is at its highest.
 Consumers in these neighborhoods do not typically have credit cards with which they could otherwise obtain a cash advance.
 Their only small loan option is with payday lenders.

 Consumers who take out payday loans tend to be in their early forties with a total household income between $30,000 and $40,000.
 The median payday loan amount is about $430 with a median loan cost of about $110 and a median loan term of about 20 days.

 According to the Community Financial Services Association of America (CFSA), consumer complaints about payday loans decrease every year.
 In the first quarter of 2015, there were 489 payday lender complaints.
 In the first quarter of 2016, there were 420 complaints.
 That’s a decrease of roughly 14 percent over a one-year period.

 How Borrowers Feel About Payday Loans